Igimbayeva/Jot-It-Down/README.md

+Certainly!
+Here’s an enhanced version of your README.md file for the Note Taker application, including two snippets and placeholders for images:

+---

 # Jot-It-Down_Note-Taker

 The Note Taker application is a web-based tool built with Express.js that allows users to write, save, and delete notes.
 This application provides a simple and intuitive interface for managing notes effectively.